-Why you should wear them?
+Why you should wear deck shoes in winter

 If you’re worried about the festive period being too cold for deck shoes, fear not, as winter workarounds are possible.

-What to avoid
+Shoes to avoid in winter